thisisshi/site/_posts/2015-07-22-building-a-modern-apple-extended-keyboard.markdown

 ---
 <img src="http://i.imgur.com/7IEtL3z.jpg" class="responsive-img">

 Last summer I saw a Vintage Apple Extended Keyboard II and instantly fell in love with the keycaps that were on it.
 Weird, I know.
-Korean keyboard enthusiast Sprit [posted some pictures](https://geekhack.org/?topic=49930.0) on the popular Mechanical Keyboard forum Geekhack and I immediatly told myself I needed to build one for myself.
+Korean keyboard enthusiast Sprit [posted some pictures](https://geekhack.org/?topic=49930.0) on the popular Mechanical Keyboard forum Geekhack and I immediately told myself I needed to build one for myself.

 That was essentially the start of what I would consider my now "hardcore" keyboard hobby.
 I had previously seen and heard of mechanical keyboards before -- in fact, the very first keyboard I had ever typed on was a Silicon Graphics AT101, with cream dampened ALPS switches.
 I could tell at the time that the keyboard felt much, much better than the alternative rubber dome keyboard that was included with my family's new computer but I didn't know why... at the time.
 All I knew was that even after my dad had moved the old keyboard out and plugged in the new one, I instantly disliked the typing experience.